yadukrishnan37/blog/content/article/hugobuild.md

 hugo new article/hugobuild.md
 ```

-Then I committed the files to a Github repo and added a .yml file for deployment.
+Then I committed the files to a Github repo and changed the repo's build and deployment settings to GitHub actions.
+I then added a .yml file for deployment.